-The Garden, Surf Curse and Enjoy are just some of the more successful Southern Californian bands playing many shows all throughout Orange Count (Dylan Robinson/Lariat)
+The Garden, Surf Curse and Enjoy are just some of the more successful Southern Californian bands playing many shows all throughout Orange County.
+(Dylan Robinson/Lariat)

 Upon hearing bands with names such as Shock Therapy or even Psychic Barber exist and are residents of Orange County, it may serve as a shock to your system at first.
 Besides feeling like they came from a band name generator, both bands have incredibly enjoyable music, yet both still somehow have less than 5000 monthly listeners on Spotify.